 Common Grant Proposal Pieces

-- List of current projects including the project period, brief description, and funding source (presented in a table)
+List of current projects (include the project period, a brief description of each project, and the funding source presented in the form of a table)

 Having the information above on hand and easily accessible will save time during the proposal-writing period.
 Instead of having to pull things together from scratch for each proposal, you can adapt the archived information to fit the current opportunity.